worksofindustry/GDAL/README.md

 GDAL is an open source library and set of tools for converting and manipulating spatial data.
 While GDAL itself deals with raster data – GeoTIFFs, ECW, DEMs and the like – its sister project, OGR, deals with vector data formats such as ESRI Shapefiles, MapInfo, KML, or SQL Server geography/geometry data.
 The OGR2OGR utility is the specific GDAL/OGR component for transforming data between these different vector formats.
 The scope of these recipes is to work with MSSQL Server, but other databases like Postgres, MySQL and Oracle Spatial are supported.
 To avoiding running to issues it's strongly recommended to wrap parameter values with double quotes.

-For clarity the recipes have been placed on multiple lines, but need to be passed in as one liners.
+For clarity these recipes have been placed on multiple lines, but need to be passed in as one liners.
 The easiest way to install GDAL is with Anaconda by running:
 ```
 $conda install -c conda-forge gdal
 ```
 ogr2ogr.exe default install location: C:\OSGeo4W64\bin and GDAL spatial reference data housed in: C:\OSGeo4W64\share\gdal

-## Reproject Syntax:
+### Reproject Syntax:
 ```
 ogr2ogr
 -f "MSSQLSpatial" **what format are we writing the data to?